Reshaping Your Council

 - Unitary A: Bournemouth, Christchurch and Poole (including the services currently provided by Dorset County Council in Christchurch).

 - Unitary B: East Dorset, North Dorset, Purbeck, West Dorset, Weymouth and Portland (including the services currently provided by Dorset County Council in this area).

 What are the benefits of two councils instead of nine?

-It also concluded that two councils would improve Dorset’s economy, infrastructure, housing, environment, residents’ health and education and skills.
+- A detailed study undertaken by PriceWaterhouseCoopers found that change would improve Dorset’s economy, infrastructure, housing, environment, residents’ health, education and skills.